Fundamental Limits of Multiple-Access Integrated Sensing and Communication Systems: Converse Proof of Theorem

-where $(a)$ follows from the fact that the sensing state sequence $S_{T_1}^n$ is i.i.d.; $(b)$ follows because conditioning reduces entropy, $(c)$ follows from the definition of rate-distortion function, $(d)$ follows from the convexity of rate-distortion function and Jensen's inequality, $(e)$ follows from the definition (\ref{definitionDistortion}) of distortion for blocks of length $n$, $(f)$ follows from the fact that rate-distortion function $f_{1,\text{R-D}}(\cdot)$ is a nonincreasing function of $D_1$ and $\mathbb{E}[d_1(S_{T_1}^n;\hat{S}_{T_1}^n)]\le D_1$.
+where $(a)$ follows from the fact that the sensing parameter sequence $S_{T_1}^n$ is i.i.d.; $(b)$ follows because conditioning reduces entropy, $(c)$ follows from the definition of rate-distortion function, $(d)$ follows from the convexity of rate-distortion function and Jensen's inequality, $(e)$ follows from the definition (\ref{definitionDistortion}) of distortion for blocks of length $n$, $(f)$ follows from the fact that rate-distortion function $f_{1,\text{R-D}}(\cdot)$ is a nonincreasing function of $D_1$ and sensing distortion constraint for $S_{T_1}$.

 For term $I(S_{T_1}^n;X_1^nZ_1^n)$, we have